-The application and calculation of laboratory severity adjustments were done in accordance with Appendix A.
+The application and calculation of laboratory severity adjustments, if in existence at the time the test was run, were done in accordance with Appendix A.

-- Verify severity adjustment process in place. - Verify proper application of laboratory severity adjustments. - Verify proper application of industry severity adjustments (or correction factors).
+- Verify severity adjustment process in place. - Verify proper application of laboratory severity adjustments, if in existence at the time the test was run. - Verify proper application of industry severity adjustments, if in existence at the time the test was run, (or correction factors).